dixsonhuie/dih-k8s-training-labs/lab-service-dev-solution/README.md

 ### Change for k8s environment
 1. connect to jumpper
 2. run: ./install-dih-umbrella.sh
-3. apply annotations changes so loadbulancers are not stopped
 3. open ops-ui -> deploy space with name demo
 4. Change application_k8s properties to reflect parameters in your k8s enviorments
 5. Rename application.properties to application_sg.properties & application_k8s.properties to application.properties